 There are so many reasons why society is more stressful than it used to be and many of these we simply cannot change.
-We have to learn to manage our stress.
+We have to learn to manage our stress and accept that some things are simply out of our control.
 For sure, we can take steps to promote the healthiest lifestyle possible but unless you disengage completely from everyday life, it is hard to remove all of the stress totally from your day.

-Essential oils can help us manage stress as part of our coping strategy.
+Essential oils can help us manage stress and periods of anxiety as part of our coping strategy.
 Essential oils pass to the brain via the olfactory system or the sense of smell.
-From there, the oils affect and influence the limbic system which is the segment of the brain that deals with emotions, memories and stimulation.
+From there, the oils affect and influence the limbic system which is the segment of the brain that deals with emotions, memories, and stimulation.

-Routines to help de-stress can be really important to keep stress at a level which is both manageable and less damaging to your health.
+Routines to help de-stress can be really important to keep stress at a level that is both manageable and less damaging to your health.

 Here are some activities you can try with the addition of some essential oils to mitigate the damaging effects of stress and anxiety: